-The pneumococcus bacterium (Streptococcus pneumoniae) kills approximately 500,000 children less than five years of age each year, mainly in the developing world.
-It is the leading cause of childhood pneumonia, the number one killer of children under five in the developing world, and a cause of meningitis (inflammation of the covering of the brain), ear infections, and bacteremia (blood stream infection).
+The pneumococcus bacterium (Streptococcus pneumoniae) kills close to half a million children younger than five years of age each year, mainly in low-resource settings.
+It is the leading cause of childhood pneumonia, which is the number one killer of children under five worldwide, and a cause of meningitis (inflammation of the covering of the brain), ear infections, and bacteremia (blood stream infection).
 Pneumococcal disease can be treated with antibiotics; however, antibiotic-resistant strains are becoming more common worldwide.
-Current pneumococcal vaccines approved for use in children are effective against strains common in the industrialized world and some developing countries, but do not cover all 90+ pneumococcal serotypes and they are complex and expensive to manufacture.
-There are several additional vaccines in development.
+Current pneumococcal vaccines approved for use in children are effective against strains common in the industrialized world and some low-resource countries, but do not cover all 90+ pneumococcal serotypes and they are complex and expensive to manufacture.
+Several additional vaccines are in development.

 - The pneumococcus bacterium (Streptococcus pneumoniae) is responsible for nearly half a million deaths of children less than five years old each year according to the World Health Organization.
 It can cause pneumonia, meningitis (inflammation of the covering of the brain), otitis media (inner ear infections), and bacteremia (blood stream infection).
 Children less than two years old are especially vulnerable to infection and the vast majority of pneumococcal pneumonia deaths in children occur in low-income settings.

 - The bacteria normally are carried in the nose or upper throat and are spread through sneezing, coughing, or being in close proximity with an infected person.
 Up to ninety percent of children carry the bacteria without showing any signs or symptoms, but they can still infect others.